 What is your vision of the future of education?
 What stories do you have to share?
 What great examples and practices already exist?
 In this podcast, we share what we have learned, connect with others, and interview thought leaders who provoke us to think differently in education and human development.
 Your participation is invited!
-Email your stories to hosts John and Kelly Moravec at firstname.lastname@example.org.
+Email your stories to host John Moravec at firstname.lastname@example.org.

 In the previous episode, we spoke with Pasi Sahlberg, who wrote the book, Finnish Lessons 2.0.
 Although we covered such topics as special education, the possibility of a shift from teaching to learning, the standards movement, and accountability, the main themes that kept emerging were the ideas of trust and personalized education.